St Andrew's Cathedral, Singapore: Architecture

 The existing cathedral was designed in a Neo-Gothic architectural style, and was finished with Madras chunam.
 The architect MacPherson is said to have drawn inspiration for aspects of the design from Netley Abbey, a ruined thirteenth century church in Hampshire, England.
 The piers of the nave of Saint Andrew's closely resemble the surviving piers at Netley.

 Three stained glass windows located at the apse are dedicated to three figures in Singapore's early colonial history and who are represented on the windows by their coats of arms.
 The window at the centre is dedicated to Sir Stamford Raffles, the windows on the left to John Crawfurd, the first major Resident of Singapore, and the windows on the right to Major General William Butterworth, the governor who initiated the construction of the second church building.
 However, the original stained glass windows were damaged during the Second World War.
 MacPherson is remembered in the grey and red granite memorial monument surmounted by a Maltese cross in the grounds, and by the stained glass window over the west door.
 Jalan Klapa was also renamed MacPherson Road in his honour.
 The gallery at the West end was not part of MacPherson's plan but added after the Cathedral opened.
 It has the only decorated elements in the church, with foliated pillars and pilasters, and crocketed arches.

+The east end was originally plain, containing just a communion table set behind a communion rail.
+Choir stalls and new altar rails were added in 1900, and in 1905, a reredos designed by Charles J. Blomfield, F.R.I.B.A, depicting the Worship of the Shepherds, executed in Salviati mosiac was installed.
+This was erected by public subscription in memory of Emily Harriet Hose, the wife of George Hose, bishop of Labuan and Sarawak.
+The altar has since been reordered to reflect late 20th century Roman Catholic liturgical fashions which followed the Second Vatican Council, which preferred a celebration of the eucharist 'versus populum', and the altar was moved into the centre of the quire, on a modern platform, separated from its reredos.